Traffic sources for impressions

-You can also look at click-through rate by traffic source to get an understanding of how well your thumbnails and titles convert impressions to views in different contexts.
-Keep in mind that traffic sources, like "YouTube Search," typically have a higher click-through rate than sources like "Home" because they're sources of traffic where viewers have a greater intent to watch.
+You can also look at click-through rate by traffic source to get an understanding of how well your thumbnails and titles are converting impressions to views.
+Keep in mind that traffic sources like "YouTube Search," typically have a higher click-through rate than sources like "Home" because they're sources of traffic where viewers have a greater intent to watch.

 See your Traffic sources for impressions

 - Hover the "Impressions" section of the funnel.
 You'll see the places where impressions for your videos were shown.
 This overlay will only show if YouTube suggested sources are greater than one percent of traffic.